Emergency Pediatric Dentistry – Grayslake, IL

 How to Handle Common Dental Emergencies

 It can be easy to panic during a dental emergency that concerns your child, but taking the right actions quickly can make all the difference between saving or losing a tooth.
-First and foremost, call our office and explain the situation to our team.
+First and foremost, call our dental office and explain the situation to our team.
 We will schedule your child for an immediate appointment if necessary as well as share important first-aid information.
-Before you are able to reach our office, there are a few things you can do to take control during a dental emergency, and we cover a few of the most common ones below.
+Before you are able to reach our dental office, there are a few things you can do to take control during a dental emergency, and we cover a few of the most common ones below.

 My Child Has a Toothache

 A toothache can be caused by a cavity, crack in the enamel, or just a piece of food being stuck between the teeth.
 After rinsing and flossing around the hurting tooth, if the pain persists, go ahead and have your child take an OTC medication.
 A cold compress and rinsing with warm salt water a few times an hour can help lessen any discomfort as well.

 Gather up as many pieces of the tooth that you can find and place them in a safe container.
 Be sure to bring them to our dental office.
 Some slight pressure using gauze or a clean rag should stop any bleeding, and be sure to cover the remaining tooth with some sugarless gum or dental wax.
 This will prevent a rough edge from potentially injuring the lips or gums.

 Even though the baby teeth are destined to fall out, it is always better if this is allowed to happen naturally.
 In this situation, you should still bring your child to come see us so we can make sure there isn’t any damage to the nearby teeth and gums.
 We may recommend placing a space maintainer to ensure your child’s teeth stay put, because over time, they might start to drift into the gap and become misaligned.

 My Child Knocked-Out a Permanent Tooth